 Why we created our Contractor Certification program – A message from the founder of FurnacePrices.ca

 Bringing More Transparency to Shopping for a New Heating & Cooling System for Canadians

 Replacing your heating and cooling system is a big financial investment in your home, and it’s something you will rely on to keep your home comfortable and liveable for years to come.

 Reviews aren’t a bad place to start but they’re not a perfect way to evaluate potential contractors.

 It is relatively easy for anyone to leave glowing fake reviews—or negative ones on a competitor’s profile, and fake reviews can be bought online easily and cheaply.
 Furthermore, while there are plenty of genuine reviews, these reviews rarely evaluate the actual quality of the workmanship, or the long-term post-sale experience of prior customers.

 Reviews, whether good or bad, are often left pretty much immediately after the installation is complete.
 And the reviews often focus on the friendliness of the installer or other relatively trivial details.

 To us, this is like evaluating a dentist based on the selection of magazines in the waiting room or the cheeriness of the receptionist.
 Nice details sure, but hardly an indication of the dentist’s skill and experience or how well they’ll actually fix your teeth.

-And if there are issues with the system, how helpful and responsive is the company when it comes to emergency servicing and repairs six months or two years down the line?
+And if there are issues with your new heating & cooling system, how helpful and responsive is the company when it comes to emergency servicing and repairs six months or two years down the line?
 That initial review provides little insight into the ongoing quality of support.